 Only chemicals that are approved by the National Safety Foundation for treatment of drinking water.
 Currently, Chlorine is the only item added to our pristine water as it is pumped from the ground.
 The level of Chlorine in the water system is monitored 24/7 to ensure that it complies with all regulations.

 I had an unexpected leak at my residence.
 Is there any adjustment available to me?

 Unexpected leaks are worrisome and can occur without your knowledge.
 While we do inspect the lines in the district and watch for water pooling in areas that it normally does not, a leak can be out of our view and can be happening even without the homeowner knowing.
 A toilet that has stuck, an outside faucet left on, or a leak underground in the service line can all run your bill up very quickly.
 The average for a leaking toilet for one month is 25,000 gallons!
-If you have an unexpected leak, PWSD #12 has a one-time leak adjustment policy in place to assist the homeowner with a high bill.
+If you have an unexpected leak, PWSD #12 has a one-time leak adjustment policy in place to assist customers with a high bill.
 Our policy is that as a one-time courtesy, the bill will be adjusted down to an average bill plus half of the overage that occured from the leak.
 This is a one-time adjustment over the life of the account and is subject to the discretion of our Board of Directors.